openhab/openhab-docs/_addons_bindings/zigbee/org.openhab.binding.zigbee/README.md

 #### CC2531 Coordinator

-This is the Texas Instruments ZNP stack.
+Z-Stack Home 1.2 is the Texas Instruments ZNP stack for Zigbee Home Automation 1.2 networks.
 The thing type is `coordinator_cc2531`.

 ##### CC2531 - Firmware

-The CC2531 USB dongle must be flashed with the correct firmware in order to work with this binding.
+The CC2531 USB dongle must be flashed with Z-Stack Home 1.2 firmware firmware in order to work with this binding.
+Flashing CC2531 requires extra hardware.
-The file can be downloaded from TI website archives (http://www.ti.com/tool/z-stack-archive) as part of the `Z-STACK-HOME v.1.2.2a` package.
+Original firmware can be downloaded from TI website archives (http://www.ti.com/tool/z-stack-archive) as part of the `Z-STACK-HOME v.1.2.2a` package.
 The file name is `CC2531ZNP-Pro-Secure_Standard.hex` and its sha256 is `3cc5dc571ef0f49e3f42c6c2ca076d6f8fef33a945c71e6f951b839ba0599d3c`.

-The custom firmware from [Zigbee2MQTT](https://github.com/Koenkk/Z-Stack-firmware/tree/master/coordinator/Z-Stack_Home_1.2/bin) can also be used, and has been reported working by some users.
+Custom Z-Stack Home 1.2 firmware from [Zigbee2MQTT](https://github.com/Koenkk/Z-Stack-firmware/tree/master/coordinator/Z-Stack_Home_1.2/bin) can also be used, and has been reported working by some users.

 ##### Flashing on Linux